 Total Phosphorus (ppb)

-2021 TP Average 9
+2022 TP Average 8.8

-Historical TP Average 13
+Historical TP Average 12

 Maine Lakes TP Average 12

-Five (5) samples were collected by 30 Mile staff this year and analyzed for Total Phosphorus (TP).
-Samples were collected monthly between June and September.
-Four (4) of the phosphorus samples were collected from the pond's surface using an integrated core sampler and are referred to as "epilimnetic core samples".
-Laboratory results for epilimnetic core samples collected in 2021 ranged from 8 ppb to 11 ppb with an annual average of 9.3 ppb.
+Five (5) Total Phosphorus (TP) samples were collected monthly between June and September from the pond's surface using an integrated core sampler and are referred to as "epilimnetic core samples".
+Laboratory results ranged from 7 ppb to 10 ppb with an annual average of 8.8 ppb.

 Generally speaking, in-lake phosphorus concentrations (epilimnetic samples) less than 10-12 ppb are ideal.
 Lakes with in-lake phosphorus concentrations of 13 ppb or more are able to sustain algal blooms, and blooms become frequent as in-lake average concentrations approach 20 ppb.
-Historically, the annual average in-lake phosphorus concentration in Lovjeoy Pond ranges from 5 ppb (2003) to 37 ppb (1985) with a historical annual average of 13 ppb (Figure 5).